First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Abstract

-\oiii\ emission is characterized by unusually high velocity width, as appropriate for a quasar with an extremely high-velocity circumgalactic outflow \citep{shen23}.
-But we find that H$\alpha$ and H$\beta$ are significantly broader than any forbidden lines in the spectrum and we classify F2M1106 as a Type 1 AGN.
-We find the \oiii\ doublet to be blended together with H$\beta$ and explore the possibility of these lines sharing similar kinematic structures, potentially indicating emission from the same physical region.
+[O$\,${ III}] emission is characterized by unusually high velocity width, as appropriate for a quasar with an extremely high-velocity circumgalactic outflow \citep{shen23}.
+Our analysis reveals that H$\alpha$ and H$\beta$ lines are significantly broader than any of the forbidden lines in the spectrum, clearly indicating their origin in the broad-line region and confirming F2M1106's classification as a Type 1 AGN as stated in \citet{shen23}.
+Additionally, we find that the broad wings of H$\beta$ partially overlap with the \oiii\ doublet due to the significant velocity broadening of both species, making it more difficult to separate individual components in this region.
+We explore the possibility of these lines sharing similar kinematic structures, potentially indicating emission from the same physical region.
 However, we observe distinct kinematic signatures; the \oiii\ doublet exhibits a double-peaked, redshifted and blueshifted structure, contrasting with H$\beta$, which predominantly displays an unshifted broad component alongside a weaker and narrower blueshifted component.
 F2M1106 also has strong FeII emission \citep{hu08}, indicating that it may be a high-Eddington source \citep{boro92}.